How to Find an Equivalent Spare Part Safely

 Safety and Quality Notes

-Equivalent spare parts should never reduce safety or equipment reliability.
+An equivalent spare part should never reduce safety or reliability.

 For critical systems, always get proper engineering approval before purchase or installation.